johnfurlong98/dublin-yoga-masters/README.md

 ![responsive mockup](readme-images/responsive-mockup.png)

+## User Experience - UX

+### User Stories

+**I want to:**

+- Create a website with a visually appealing design that captures users from their initial visit, sparking their curiosity to explore every page.
+Develop an intuitively navigable website to enhance the user experience.

+**As a website visitor:**

+- Grasp the primary goal of the website.
+Ensure seamless navigation, allowing users to effortlessly locate information on yoga classes.
+Facilitate easy communication with the company for additional details.

 ## Features
 - **Header**
   - The professional header showcases the Dublin Yoga Masters logo, creating a strong brand presence.
 The navigation menu provides quick access to essential sections, including Home, About Us, and Contact Us.